 - 3 eggs

-- enough milk to fill the can to an inch or two below the top
+- 1-2 quarts whole milk (enough milk to fill the can to an inch or two below the top)

 For vanilla ice cream I recommend putting a vanilla pod in the sugar a couple days before to make vanilla sugar.
 And scrape the seeds out of the pod into the milk the day before as well.
-Then you can omit the vanilla extract and get the best flavour possible.
+Then you can avoid vanilla extract and get the best flavour possible.

 I always use organic ingredients where possible, especially for the eggs and dairy.
 I also prefer Jersey cream if I can get it.
 And Fair Trade is essential for the sugar.